-A CCCA Committee will be formed as a standing subcommittee of the CSAEB to determine and oversee the planning and assessment for any student who does not fulfill competency performance standards on the CCCA.
-Any such student will be notified no later than August of their CCCA year.
-They will be required to meet with a faculty member on the CCCA committee to review their individual performance and will be offered individualized assistance.
-All such students must complete the CCCA Retest.
-The CCCA Retest will be developed under the oversight of the Committee and will be administered no later than November of the CCCA year.
+A CCCA Committee will be formed as a standing subcommittee of the CSAEB to determine and oversee the CCCA exam as well as the planning and assessment for any student who does not fulfill competency performance standards on the CCCA.
+The CCCA Retest will be developed under the oversight of the Committee.
 Students' performance outcomes from the CCCA Retest will be reviewed by the CCCA Committee.

-For the student who does not demonstrate "competency" standards on the CCCA Retest, performance of "not meeting competence" on the CCCA will be reported to the student and the CSAEB.
+For the student who does not meet "competency" standards on the CCCA Retest, a grade of "Fail" on the CCCA Retest will be reported to the student and the CSAEB.
 Any such student will be required to undergo individualized remediation of their clinical skills with the Center for Academic Achievement.
-As it is a graduation requirement to pass the CCCA, additional testing for any such student will be overseen by the CCCA Committee.
+As it is a graduation requirement to pass the CCCA, students who have failed the CCCA retest must undergo an additional clinical skills exam as determined by the CCCA Committee.